 801 Seminar in Geochemistry Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Geological Sciences.
 Recent developments in geochemistry, including aqueous, biologic and mineralogic aspects.
 802 Seminar in Geophysics and Geodynamics Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
-RB: GLG 401 or GLG 470 or GLG 471 R: Open only to graduate students in the Department of Geological Sciences.
-Applied, solid-earth, and theoretical geophysics, global and regional geodynamics.
+RB: GLG 401 or GLG 470 or GLG 471 R: Open only to graduate students in the Department of Geological Applied, solid-earth, and theoretical geophysics, global and regional geodynamics.
 Plate tectonics, marine geophysics, and polar earth sciences.
 803 Seminar in Hydrogeology Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 RB: GLG 411 or GLG 421 R: Open only to graduate students in the Department of Geological Sciences.
 Occurrence, movement and composition of groundwater in geologic settings.

 804 Seminar in Paleobiology Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
-R: Open only to graduate students in the Department of Geological Sciences Invertebrate, vertebrate and plant paleobiology.
+R: Open only to graduate students in the Department of Geological Sciences.
+Invertebrate, vertebrate and plant paleobiology.

-805 Seminar in Petrology
+Seminar in Petrology

 Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 RB: GLG 361 R: Open only to graduate students in the Department of Geological Sciences.

 Current topics in igneous petrology.

 806 Seminar in Sedimentology and Stratigraphy Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Geological Sciences.
 Recent developments in stratigraphy and deposition, and diagenesis of sedimentary rocks.
-807 Seminar in Structural Geology and Tectonics Fall, Spring.
+Seminar in Structural Geology and Tectonics Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
-R: Open only to graduate students in the Department of Geologi- Rock deformation and major lithospheric structure.
+R: Open only to graduate students in the Department of Geological Sciences Rock deformation and major lithospheric structure.

-808 Seminar in Planetary Geology and Astromaterials Fall, Spring.
+Seminar in Planetary Geology and 808 Astromaterials Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 RB: Upper universitylevel coursework in GLG or AST.
 R: Open to graduate students in the Department of Geological Sciences.
 Approval of department.
 Current topics in planetary geology and astromaterials, including meteorites and returned samples.
-811 Advanced Hydrogeology Spring.
-3(3-0) Interdepartmental with Civil Engineering.
-Administered by Geological Sciences.
-RB: CE 821 Processes influencing groundwater flow and solute transport.
-Mathematical equations and numerical methods to describe these processes.
 Aqueous Geochemistry Fall of odd years.
-3(2-2) RB: CE 481 or CEM 383 or CSS 455 or FW 472 or GLG 421 or GLG 422 R: Open only to graduate students Controls on the chemical and isotopic nature of water (fresh, marine, brine) and its solutes.
+3(2-2) RB: CE 481 or CEM 383 or CSS 455 or FW 472 or GLG 421 or GLG 422 R: Open only to graduate students.
+Controls on the chemical and isotopic nature of water (fresh, marine, brine) and its solutes.
 Data acquisition and synthesis.
 Chemical modeling and evolution of water masses.
-Stable Isotope Biogeochemistry 824 Spring of even years.
+Stable Isotope Biogeochemistry Spring of even years.
 2(1-2) Interdepartmental with Zoology.
 Administered by Zoology.
-RB: CEM 142 or CEM 152 or CEM 182H or LB 171 Principles of stable isotope chemistry applied to biogeochemical problems: climate change, ecology, contaminants, oceanography, limnology, and paleobiology.
-831 Quantitative Paleobiology Spring of odd years.
+RB: CEM 142 or CEM 152 or CEM 182H or LB 171 Principles of stable isotope chemistry applied to biogeochemical problems: climate change, ecology, contaminants, oceanography, limnology, and paleo- Quantitative Paleobiology 831 Spring of odd years.
 3(2-2) Interdepartmental with Zoology.
 Administered by Geological Sciences.
 RB: GLG 431 Analysis of paleobiological problems using quantitative techniques such as cladistics, morphometrics, ordination, and stereology.
-Igneous Petrology 862 Fall of even years.
+862 Igneous Petrology Fall of even years.
 4(3-2) RB: GLG 361 R: Open to graduate students.